 For over thirty years, from 1975 to 2008, it always did, often quite a lot.
 It was

 Because it's a mutual fund and mutual funds are required to give that information.
 However, all stated performance numbers are after expenses, so the 0.01% you see is what you get.
 You aren't losing 0.15% per year in the fund.

 They used to be great places to keep cash.
-Not any more.Should I keep anything in it?
+Not any more.

-nisiprius wrote:If you link your bank account, you can purchase mutual funds directly out of your bank account but there's a delay.
+You probably need to have one as a settlement account.
+A staging area for buying and selling.
+If you link your bank account, you can purchase mutual funds directly out of your bank account but there's a delay.
 Money that has been moved into the money market fund, and that is showing as available for purchase, can be used to purchase a mutual fund immediately.